From Sleep Staging to Spindle Detection: A Case Study on End-to-End Automated Sleep Analysis: Discussion

 Despite the promising performance of our fully automated sleep analysis approach, our study has several limitations.
 First, publicly accessible datasets with jointly annotated sleep stages and spindles are scarce, limiting our study to those available.
-While these datasets included subjects with varying health conditions, they may not fully represent the broader population.
-This limitation could impact our comparisons of model-expert agreement with inter-rater agreement scores, as sleep macro- and microarchitecture can vary significantly with factors such as age, sex, and various physiological or pathological conditions~\cite{Kocevska2020}, all of which may influence the achievable level of agreement among experts.
+For this reason, we were able to reproduce only a single previously published study, rather than validating our approach across multiple datasets, which would have provided stronger evidence for generalizability.
+While we were able to include additional datasets in evaluating the individual analysis steps, these datasets were limited in size and diversity, and may not fully represent the broader population.
+This limitation could impact our comparisons of model-expert agreement with inter-rater agreement scores, as sleep macro- and microarchitecture can vary substantially with factors such as age, sex, and various physiological or pathological conditions~\cite{Kocevska2020}, all of which may influence the achievable level of agreement among experts.
 Future research could benefit from expanding investigations to more diverse populations, including patients with specific disorders or recordings from mobile EEG devices, and exploring performance stratification by demographic factors.
 Achieving these goals will require the availability of large, well-annotated datasets and the establishment of a common benchmark to support the development and evaluation of fully automated sleep analysis approaches within the research community.
 Second, our analysis approach did not incorporate explicit handling of EEG artifacts, which we suggest as a consideration for future research.
 Since artifacts can distort EEG recordings, integrating an automated artifact detection mechanism could enhance the robustness of our sleep analysis approach.
 We note, however, that most state-of-the-art sleep analysis models are trained on EEG data that already includes artifacts, potentially enabling them to adapt and mitigate their effects implicitly.
-Third, our study focused on a sequential analysis approach, where sleep staging precedes spindle detection, rather than an end-to-end modeling approach that jointly optimizes both tasks.
-While such an integrated approach could offer advantages, it requires extensive datasets with jointly annotated sleep stages and spindles, which are currently not publicly available as stated before.
+Third, our study focused on a sequential analysis approach in which sleep staging precedes spindle detection rather than an end-to-end modeling approach that jointly optimizes both tasks.
+While such an integrated approach could offer advantages, it requires extensive datasets with jointly annotated sleep stages and spindles, which are currently not publicly available as noted above.

 Our study advances automated sleep analysis by demonstrating that fully automated sleep staging and spindle detection can match expert-level performance.
 To enable broader access to automated sleep analysis, we are sharing our code, publishing our novel spindle detection model, SUMOv2, and releasing our privacy-preserving sleep analysis tool, SomnoBot (\url{https://somnobot.fh-aachen.de}), which enables researchers to use our analysis approach without requiring programming expertise.
 We hope that this work and similar efforts will facilitate large-scale, long-term sleep studies, enabling new insights into sleep-related health and disease.